How to extract xz files in Linux

 xz --list prints size and integrity-check details without writing any output files.

-3. Decompress a plain .xz file while keeping the original archive.
+3. Decompress the plain .xz file while keeping the original archive.

 $ xz --decompress --keep project-notes.txt.xz

-4. Preview the contents of a .tar.xz archive before extracting it.
+5. Preview the .tar.xz archive before extracting it.

 $ tar --list --file project-backup.tar.xz